 Operas are really long, aren’t they?

 A lot of them are—but not that much longer than some movies.
 Because all the words are sung, it can take longer for the plot to move ahead than if it were spoken.
 Because opera is an unamplified art form, many artist’s roles require some vocal “down time,” and just like at a Broadway show, there are set / scenery / costume changes (including wigs and makeup) requiring intermissions.
 We will always let you know the length of an opera on our website and in the program, as well as number and length of intermission(s).
 So just expect to be relaxing in those comfy seats for 2 to 3 hours.
-You almost always get at least one intermission to stretch.
-Unless it is a very short opera, you will get at least one intermission to stretch when you can enjoy beverages (such as coffee or wine) and snacks.
-You don’t get that at the movies!
+You almost always get one intermission to stretch and enjoy a coffee, wine, and snacks.
+(Sometimes you get two.)
+You don’t get breaks at the movies!

 Do I bring the kids?